TheBlue-1/jupiter-open/README.md

 # jupiter-open

-Sourcecode of https://jptr.ml, an alternative Webuntis interface developed by students
+Sourcecode of https://jptr.ml, an alternative Webuntis interface developed by students.
+We developed this website from our 2nd to 5th semester as we were not satisfied with Untis products.

 All credentials got removed in this version